How to do pelvic floor exercises after hysterectomy?

 How soon can one start pelvic floor exercises after hysterectomy?

-When you have approval from your surgeon, you can slowly start exercising these muscles.
-Usually, this is after they take out the catheter, and you can urinate independently.
+Usually, this is after catheter removal, and you can urinate independently.
 Always begin with what feels comfortable and then steadily increase to at least three times a day.

 It would help if you practiced quick contractions together with more prolonged contractions:

 How do you locate the pelvic floor muscles?
 Imagine that you need to hold your urine or hold yourself from passing wind.
 A note of warning: doing this exercise on the toilet and stopping your urine flow is not a good idea.
-It is something that may affect your bladder function in the long run.
+It may affect your bladder function in the long run.
 Another way to locate these muscles is by putting a finger in the vagina and tightening the muscles.
 When done correctly, you should feel it squeeze around your finger.

 How to strengthen my pelvic floor after a hysterectomy?